aws-samples/serverless-patterns/apprunner-cdk/README.md

 - The image is constructed directly from sources on disk when `cdk deploy` is executed
 - The image is automatically pushed to Amazon ECR
-- An AWS AppRunner service is created using the image pushed to ECR
+- An AWS App Runner service is created using the image pushed to ECR

 ## Testing

-Retrieve the AppRunner Service URL from the `cdk deploy` output.
+Retrieve the App Runner Service URL from the `cdk deploy` output.
 Example of the output is:

 ```
 CdkStack-apprunner.AppRunnerServiceURL = https://abcde12345.us-east-1.awsapprunner.com